Economics is a popular option choice available to students in Years 12 and 13 at A-level.

 The Economics Department is led by Mrs R Ford.
 She is supported by two further members of staff.

 IFS Student Investor Challenge

-Students also participate in the IFS Student Investor Challenge http://www.studentinvestor.org/ alongside schools from the United Kingdom and International Schools abroad.
-Through this they gain experience of the stock market, trading on a daily basis to increases the value of their shares and win a place in the final and the prize of a trip to New York.
+Students participate in the IFS Student Investor Challenge http://www.studentinvestor.org/ alongside schools from the United Kingdom and international schools abroad.
+Through this they gain experience of the stock market, trading on a daily basis to increases the value of their shares .
+The prize for this competition is a trip to New York.

 ICAEW Business, Accounting and Skills Education Competition

 Teams from Burford School take part in the ICAEW Business, Accounting and Skills Education competition in Oxford.
 Students are provided with information about a hypothetical business and teams work together, with professional assistance, to plan in detail how the business should proceed.
 They then present their findings to an audience who have the opportunity to ask questions and challenge ideas.